 Soon after beginning your graduate program, you will need to identify a faculty member who will serve as your advisor.
 The advisor should be a full-time tenured or tenure-track faculty member in the Geography Department with a research record and interest appropriate to your proposed research area of specialization.
-The advisor assists you in developing the program of course work, oversees the thesis, maintains your student file, and keeps the department chair and director of graduate programs informed of your progress.
-Once a faculty member has agreed to serve as your advisor, send an Advisor Acceptance email to the Graduate Program Chair, the prospective advisor, and Will Kiniston.
+The advisor assists you in developing the program of course work, oversees the thesis, maintains your student file and keeps the department chair and director of graduate programs informed of your progress.
+You will need to fill out the Advisor Acceptance Form, have it signed by the prospective advisor, and turn it in to the Graduate Program Director (see page 43).